rwwarren/door-lock/README.md

 fix the cross domain origin error in nodejs app add 'corsproxy' to the package json and when running

+remove legacy php from mobile
+rewrite mobile to use web optimzied fix/investigate bug if you logout but page not refresh you can still use the site

 Api ->json and post variables
 Mobile -> web (move to web and use the same thing) & application